-DeafBlind Victoria (DBV) is a unique and independent self-advocacy group that is run by and for DeafBlind people in Victoria, Australia.
+Deafblind Victoria (DBV) is a self-advocacy group run by six Deafblind staffs and two of Project Manager and Project officer and for Deafblind people in Victoria, Australia.

 The main activities of DBV are: